mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/crop-prediction.md

 SELECT * FROM mindsdb.predictors WHERE name='crop_predictor';
 ```

 After the predictor has finished training, you will see a similar output.
+Note that MindsDB does model testing for you automatically, so you will immediately see if the predictor is accurate enough.

 ```console
 +-----------------+----------+--------------------+---------+---------------+-----------------+-------+-------------------+---------------------+------------------+